Line-up revealed for Durham Book Festival 2019

 Professor Stuart Corbridge, vice-chancellor, Durham University, said: "At Durham University, books are really important to us.
 We have a world-leading English Department, some great writers, artists and thinkers among our staff and students, and we're passionate about inspiring new audiences to share our love of literature.
 So we're very pleased to once again be sponsoring the Durham Book Festival.
 This year's Festival promises to be the best yet and we're looking forward to playing a full part, through our staff speaking and sharing, hosting events at our venues, and once again sponsoring the Festival Laureate.
 There will be something for all tastes, and I would encourage anyone to make a visit."

-To find out more about the Year of Culture #Durham19 campaign, visit the 2019 Festivals and Events page.
+To find out more about the Year of Culture #Durham19 campaign, visit the Festivals and events page.